LaserFR/LaserFR/README.md

    - Implementation of Section 5.1 and achieved in `laser_generation.py`.

-   - Run `laser_generator.py`, the generated laser images will be saved in the `data/laser_images/`.
+   - Run `src/laser_generator.py`, the generated laser images will be saved in the `data/laser_images/`.
 You can check them here and the images are named ending with power value.

-     ```bash
-      cd ../src
-      py laser_generator.py

 ### 3.3 Image merge